microsoft/dynamics-grit/README.md

 - RESTful API endpoints for easy integration
 - Support for both synchronous and asynchronous processing

+### Limitations
+GrIT currently does not support the following:

+- Conversion of ECMAscipt
+- Subgrammar processing
+- Creation of Constrained Speech object in Microsoft Copilot Studio

 ## Architecture

 The repository consists of several components: